eugene100hickey/coursera-getting-cleaning-data/README.md

 run.analysis()
 ```

-In the case the Samsung data is already unzipped and available in the current directory, the processing function can be called straight away.
+In the case the Samsung data is already unzipped and directory with the dataset is available as
+ `UCI HAR Dataset` subdirectory of the current directory, the processing function `run.analysis()` can be
+ called straight away.